Bates_no

 The program can accomplish one of two tasks: Bates rename, or copy and Bates rename.

 The user supplies, at a minimum, a starting drive or directory (folder) with which to begin, and the Bates nunber template for the numbers which are to be used in the operation.
-Other options are available to fine tune the file selection criteria for those files which are to targeted.
+Other options are available to fine tune the file selection criteria for those files which are targeted.
 Since the program defaults to renaming ALL files it finds, it is suggested that only those files to be renamed exist in the path provided (-p option) as a starting point.
+And, where necessary use the -f filetype option (-f *.docx *.txt *.xxx) to fine tune which filenames are to be renamed.

 Suppose we have a mask ABC32D000 The alpha portion (ABC32D) of the template can contain both alpha, and numeric.
+Users might design the alpha part to relate to a particular suspect, machine, drive, or other project.
 However the following requirements exist: The alpha portion (ABC32D) must begin with an alpha character, and must end with an Alpha character. (ie., ABC32D).
 If numbers (32) are to be used within the alpha part of the mask, they must be within surrounding character sequences.
 The reason for this is that the numeric sequencing of the number section of the Bates number is triggered by the last alpha character of the mask.
 When the last alpha character is found (D) that determines the start of the sequencing.
 (000).
 The "minimum" sequence number length is determined by the width of the number part of the mask.
 If 000 is used, then the minimum number width is 3.
 So all sequence numbers will be 00X, etc. If the mask was only 0, then the sequence numbers in the Bates number would increase in width as the numbers grew to 10 and 100.
 For sorting, and other fixed width uses, it is suggested that a fixed width of at least 3 is always used (000).
 The number found in the mask (000, etc) is the starting number that will be used.
 So if you have previously used 000-100, then start the next set at 101, (ABC101).

 The program begins searching the designated source location (drive or subdirectory/folder) for files.
 As it locates files it either renames or copies each file by first incrementing the numeric portion of the template and then inserting the template within the new filename.